 Theology professor and Dominican priest Jacques Jomier had this to say:

 Islam is like a clear stream, with well-defined characteristics, which is the same everywhere.
 But the soil over which the stream flows can be very varied.
-Moreover, in each case, the water will take on the colour of the shores, the sand or the earth which forms its bed.
+Moreover, in each case, the water will take on the color of the shores, the sand or the earth which forms its bed.

 via Sacred Music Radio